-- (3) The acquisition of free shares is contingent for the Key Managers, including Dr. Benhamou, upon the achievement of the two performance criteria below: - Half of the shares allocated to Key Managers will only be acquired from the later of the two following dates (i) expiry of a period of two years from the date of allocation and (ii) inclusion of the 100th patient in the Viaskin Peanut phase III study a maximum of twelve (12) months after the inclusion of the first patient in the study. - Half of the shares allocated to Key Managers will only be acquired from the later of the two following dates (i) expiry of a period of two years from the date of allocation and (ii) approval by the FDA of a protocol for the Phase III trial of Viaskin Peanut - (4) The acquisition of free shares is contingent for all the employees, including Dr. Benhamou, upon the achievement of the three performance criteria below: - One third of the shares will only be acquired from the later of the following two dates: (i) the end of the 2 year vesting period which runs from September 30, 2015 and (ii) achievement of the primary efficacy endpoint of the Phase III 'Pepites' trial for Viaskin Peanut; on December 13, 2017, the Board determined that the results from the PEPITES trial did not mean that the performance criteria was not reached and has precised this condition. - One third of the shares will only be acquired from the later of the following two dates: (i) the end of the 2 year vesting period which runs from September 30, 2015 and (ii) achievement of the primary efficacy endpoint of the Phase II 'Miles' trial for Viaskin Milk; - One third of the shares will only be acquired from until the later of the following two dates: (i) the end of the 2 year vesting period which runs from September 30, 2015 and (ii) the beginning of clinical testing of another product candidate from the Viaskin platform.
+- (3) The acquisition of free shares is contingent for the Key Managers, including Dr. Benhamou, upon the achievement of the two performance criteria below: - Half of the shares allocated to Key Managers will only be acquired from the later of the two following dates (i) expiry of a period of two years from the date of allocation and (ii) inclusion of the 100th patient in the Viaskin[®] Peanut phase III study a maximum of twelve (12) months after the inclusion of the first patient in the study. - Half of the shares allocated to Key Managers will only be acquired from the later of the two following dates (i) expiry of a period of two years from the date of allocation and (ii) approval by the FDA of a protocol for the Phase III trial of Viaskin[®] Peanut. - (4) The acquisition of free shares is contingent for all the employees, including Dr. Benhamou, upon the achievement of the three performance criteria below: - One third of the shares will only be acquired from the later of the following two dates : (i) the end of the 2 year vesting period which runs from September 30, 2015 and (ii) achievement of the primary efficacy endpoint of the Phase III 'Pepites' trial for Viaskin[®] Peanut; the Board of Directors, during its meeting on February 15, 2018, decided that, following FDA's written responses to the clinical pre-BLA meeting package submitted by the Company, which reflected agreement on the content of the clinical module of the BLA for Viaskin[®] Peanut for the treatment of peanut allergy in children 4 to 11 years of age, the performance criteria was achieved. - One third of the shares will only be acquired from the later of the following two dates : (i) the end of the 2 year vesting period which runs from September 30, 2015 and (ii) achievement of the primary efficacy endpoint of the Phase II 'Miles' trial for Viaskin[®] Milk. - One third of the shares will only be acquired from until the later of the following two dates: (i) the end of the 2 year vesting period which runs from September 30, 2015 and (ii) the beginning of clinical testing of another product candidate from the Viaskin[®] platform.